 In retirement, he has been involved in charitable work and is the author of three books.
 He was the world professional champion in 1984 and 1986, and he continued to win professional titles into the 1990s.

-In 1986 he helped form Stars on Ice, a touring figure-skating company.
+In 1986, he helped form Stars on Ice, a touring figure-skating company.

 He also worked as a television analyst for the U.S. national championships and for the Olympics.

-#4: Yuzuru Hanyu
+4. Yuzuru Hanyu

 Yuzuru Hanyu, a Japanese figure skater, has taken the world by storm with his extraordinary talent and artistic brilliance.
-Born in 1994, Hanyu’s career has been marked by his ability to combine technical precision with emotional depth, captivating audiences with every performance.

 He is a two-time Olympic champion (2014, 2018), a two-time World champion (2014, 2017), a four-time Grand Prix Final champion (2013–2016), the 2020 Four Continents champion, the 2010 World Junior champion, the 2009–10 Junior Grand Prix Final champion, and a six-time Japanese national champion (2012–2015, 2020–2021).

-He has broken world records nineteen times—the most times among single skaters since the introduction of the ISU Judging System in 2004.
+He has broken world records nineteen times: the most times among single skaters since the introduction of the ISU Judging System in 2004.

 He is the first man to have received over 100 points in the men’s short program, over 200 points in the men’s free skate, and over 300 total points in the competition.

-Upon winning his first Olympic title, Hanyu became the first Asian men’s singles skater to win the Olympic gold.
+Upon winning his first Olympic title, Hanyu became the first Asian men’s singles skater to win Olympic gold.

-#3: Michelle Kwan
+3. Michelle Kwan

 Michelle Kwan, an American figure skater, is widely regarded as one of the greatest female skaters in history.
-Born in 1980, Kwan’s career spanned from the mid-1990s to the early 2000s, during which she dominated the sport with her grace, technical proficiency, and artistic interpretations.

-She is a two-time Olympic medalist (silver in 1998, bronze in 2002), a five-time World champion (1996, 1998, 2000, 2001, 2003) and a nine-time U.S. champion (1996, 1998–2005).
+She is a two-time Olympic medalist (silver in 1998, bronze in 2002), a five-time World champion (1996, 1998, 2000, 2001, 2003), and a nine-time U.S. champion (1996, 1998–2005).
 She is tied with Maribel Vinson for the all-time National Championship record.

 Known for her consistency and expressive artistry on ice, she is widely considered one of the greatest figure skaters of all time.